The Idolmaster: Social network games and spin-offs

 The first social network game in the series, The Idolmaster Cinderella Girls, was released on the Mobage browser game platform for feature phones on November 28, 2011, and for iOS and Android devices on December 16, 2011.
 The game features a card battle system and over 100 additional idols, including the 13 idols from 765 Pro.
 In September 2012, the Nikkei Shimbun reported that Cinderella Girls earns over 1 billion yen in revenue monthly.

 The second social network game, The Idolmaster Million Live!, was released on February 27, 2013 on the GREE browser game platform for iOS and Android devices, and feature phones sold by au, NTT DoCoMo and SoftBank.
 Like Cinderella Girls, the game features a card battle system and another 37 additional idols, which also includes the 13 idols from 765 Pro.
 GREE officially ended the service on March 19, 2018.
 A successor game to The Idolmaster Million Live! titled The Idolmaster Million Live!
 Theater Days was released on June 29, 2017.
 The game features all 37 Million Live! idols from the preceding game and the 13 765 Pro idols, but also introduces two brand new idols, bringing it up to a total of 52 playable and produceable idols.

 The third social network game, The Idolmaster SideM, was released on February 28, 2014 on the Mobage platform for mobile devices.
 The game features a card battle system similar to the other social network games, but instead focuses on male idols at the talent agency 315 Production, which also includes the three idols formerly from 961 Production.
 A rhythm game with 3D models titled The Idolmaster SideM: Live On Stage! was released August 17, 2017.
 A newer game titled The Idolmaster SideM: Growing Stars was released October 6, 2021.

-The Idolmaster Shiny Colors was released for Bandai Namco and Drecom's enza platform for HTML5 games on April 24, 2018.
+The fourth spin-off, The Idolmaster Shiny Colors was released for Bandai Namco and Drecom's enza platform for HTML5 games on April 24, 2018.
 An app version was released for iOS and Android on March 13, 2019.
 The game is an idol raising simulator similar in style to the original games but with no rhythm game elements.
 This game features a completely new cast, including 25 idols and 3 employees at 283 Production (including the producer).

+The fifth spin-off, named Gakuen Idolmaster, was announced on March 5, 2024.
+The game was released on May 16, 2024.